 Hunting after the sunset is a huge plus if you’re after a big buck and can get a proper shot.
 If you have a big buck after sunset and a night sight to take it down, you can stay if you have a GPS.
-After shooting a big fellow, you have to follow it with the blood mark to finally catch it, which is difficult at night.
+After shooting a big fellow, you have to follow it with the blood mark to catch it, which is difficult at night finally.
 However, if you use the GPS for tracking your route or the blood, it can keep a record!
-You can use the coordinates of the trail for coming back to your base and forget about the disadvantage of darkness.
+You can use the trail’s coordinates for coming back to your base and forget about the disadvantage of darkness.

 For multiple trail cameras

-If you have multiple trail cameras in the woods, getting a proper location of the tracked hunt can be a tricky job.
-However, if you have GPS, enabled in the cameras, it can be a lot easier to determine which camera has the hunt.
+If you have multiple trail cameras in the woods, getting the tracked hunt’s proper location can be a tricky job.
+However, if you have GPS enabled in the cameras, it can be a lot easier to determine which camera has the hunt.
 You can later scout it and get it under the shoot as it comes with a better positioning system.